 Blog posts is an essential part of keeping your site updated with current, relevant information that is important to your audience.
 Each time you make a post, it gives users another potential reason to visit your site.
 Sites generally have two overarching categories of content: static site pages and blog posts.
 Your site will have service pages with static pages that remains relevant (more or less) for an extended period of time.

-For instance, if you are a DUI lawyer focused on working with clients who facing DUI charges, your website will have some pages that detail DUI as one of your practice areas, testimonials, and other pertinent information.
+For instance, if you are a DUI lawyer focused on working with clients who are facing DUI charges, your website will have some pages that detail DUI as one of your practice areas, testimonials, and other pertinent information.
 Targeted posts (blog posts) will contain information that pertains to specific issues relevant to your potential clients.
-Focused blog posts can highlight aspects of the type of law you focus in; for instance, what happens when a minor has a DUI, the legal penalties someone might face after they are convicted, or the legal implications a DUI can have on careers and professional licenses.
+Focused blog posts can highlight aspects of the type of law you focus in.
+For instance, what occurs when a minor has a DUI, the legal penalties someone might face after they are convicted of drunk driving, or the legal implications a DUI can have on careers and professional licenses.

 An active blog is a vital pillar of your website’s structure because it improves your SEO.
 By adding fresh, useful, and original content, your formerly one-time visitors will have a reason to return again and again.
 Blogs strengthen consumer relationships by creating a space for comments, which can be the building blocks of a conversation.